Varshi292/RoastWear/sprint1.md

-**Sprint 1 Report**
+#**Sprint 1 Report**

-User Stories
+##**User Stories**

-As a user, I want to customize my own T-shirts so that I can create a unique design.
+1.As a user, I want to customize my own T-shirts so that I can create a unique design.

-As a user, I want to add T-shirts to my cart so that I can purchase them later.
+2.As a user, I want to add T-shirts to my cart so that I can purchase them later.

-As a user, I want a secure login/signup system so that my data is protected.
+3.As a user, I want a secure login/signup system so that my data is protected.

-As a user, I want seamless navigation between different pages so that I can easily explore the website.
+4.As a user, I want seamless navigation between different pages so that I can easily explore the website.

+---

-Issues Planned to Address
+##**Issues Planned to Address
+**

-Implementing the home page with routing components.
+-Implementing the home page with routing components.

-Setting up authentication (login/signup) and connecting it to the SQLite database.
+-Setting up authentication (login/signup) and connecting it to the SQLite database.

-Ensuring proper UI design for product listings.
+-Ensuring proper UI design for product listings.

-Implementing an "Add to Cart" button.
+-Implementing an "Add to Cart" button.

-Developing the T-shirt customization feature.
+-Developing the T-shirt customization feature.

-Successfully Completed
+##**Successfully Completed
+**

-All components in the home page were implemented and set up as routing components.
+1.All components in the home page were implemented and set up as routing components.

-User authentication (login/signup) was successfully connected to the SQLite database.
+2.User authentication (login/signup) was successfully connected to the SQLite database.

-UI design for product listings was developed.
+3.UI design for product listings was developed.

-Issues Not Completed and Reasons
+##**Issues Not Completed and Reasons
+**

-The "Add to Cart" functionality was not fully implemented due to time constraints and backend dependencies.
+-The "Add to Cart" functionality was not fully implemented due to time constraints and backend dependencies.

-Some UI elements need improvement to ensure a smoother user experience.
+-Some UI elements need improvement to ensure a smoother user experience.

-Error handling and validation in the authentication process require further testing and refinement.
+-Error handling and validation in the authentication process require further testing and refinement.

-The T-shirt customization feature was not completed due to prioritization of authentication and UI setup.
+-The T-shirt customization feature was not completed due to prioritization of authentication and UI setup.

-Next Steps
+**Next Steps
+**

-Complete the "Add to Cart" functionality and integrate it with the backend.
+-Complete the "Add to Cart" functionality and integrate it with the backend.

-Implement the T-shirt customization feature.
+-Implement the T-shirt customization feature.

-Improve UI design based on feedback.
+-Improve UI design based on feedback.

-Enhance authentication validation and error handling.
+-Enhance authentication validation and error handling.

-Begin working on the checkout and payment integration.
+-Begin working on the checkout and payment integration.